-Purchase health insurance prior to the start of Phase II of the program and maintain coverage throughout the duration of Phase II of the program.
+• Purchase health insurance prior to the start of Phase II of the program and maintain coverage throughout the duration of Phase II of the program.

-14. RIGORS AND SCHEDULE OF THE PROGRAM
+14. FOLLOW RIGORS AND SCHEDULE OF THE PROGRAM

 Phase II of the PTA Program includes the professional coursework and can only be taken at the Cumberland Campus of ACM.
 Students should plan for full-time school for 12 consecutive months (fall and spring semester both with a possible 2-week early start followed by a summer session) from August to August not counting orientation days.
 It is the student's responsibility to be prepared for approximately 40 hours per week of class, lab, clinic, and travel time.
 This portion of the curriculum is very intense and does require a substantial commitment of time and effort.
-Students are required to successfully complete both written and practical (hands-on) examinations throughout the curriculum.
 Phase II course work must be completed with a "C" or better with the student having maintained an overall 2.5 GPA, or the student will not be able to proceed in the program.